Elvis112358/testGenericTable/README.md

 # Strongly typed Table component with sorting, filtering and paging for angular
-Implementation of @elvis11235/ngx-generic-table library.
-Showcase example on how this strongly typed generic table library can be used https://github.com/Elvis112358/testGenericTable

 ## Description

-ngx-generic-table is a library for creating customizable tables in Angular applications.
+ngx-generic-table is a library for creating customizable strongly typed tables in Angular applications.
 It has filtering, sorting, and paging option both for server and client side

 ## Installation